Ingoma!:

 In 2004, in a country still contending with extreme trauma, a group of Rwandan women broke a centuries-old taboo against women being allowed to even touch a drum.
 Overcoming incredible odds, Ingoma Nshya (New Drum/New Power) is now recognized as one of the most exciting drumming ensembles anywhere.

-This is their story.
+This is a concert that pays musical homage to their story.
 A story of overcoming.
 A story of using joyful disobedience to change what future girls are allowed to dream of.
-It is a story of passing a torch to a new generation the world over.
+A story of passing a torch to a new generation the world over.

 Ingoma Nshya rehearsing in Huye